-Henry Westly ’21 is an environmental geology major, working with Jim Rougvie as his thesis advisor.
-His research concerns soil degradation due to agricultural pratices at Big Hill Park.
+Henry Westly’21 is an environmental geology major whose thesis advisor is Jim Rougvie.
+His research concerns soil degradation due to agricultural practices at Big Hill Park.

 Big Hill Park in Beloit Wisconsin is made up of two parcels.
 The first piece has been a park since the 1920’s with some remnant areas appearing to have the vegetation that it did before European settlement.
 The second piece was added in 1997, after having been used for agriculture as the Kopplin farm since at least the 1930’s.
 There is an ongoing restoration effort by the Welty Environmental Center to return the Kopplin farm section of the park to the vegetation it had while under Ho-Chunk management.
 There are questions about the current health of the soil in the Kopplin farm section that need to be answered in order to bring the Kopplin section from its current “old field” condition back to oak savannah.
 This study seeks to figure out the current condition of the soil in order to aid with the restoration efforts.